acviana/vercel-nextjs-blog/pages/posts/2022-09-01-hello-world.md

 I'm starting this blog with some experiments with 100-word posts.

 I'm not witty enough for Twitter, but I mostly don't want to argue with strangers.
-Writing a newsletter was fun, but my tiny ideas keep exploring into multi-page essays.
+Writing a newsletter was fun, but my tiny ideas keep exploding into multi-page essays.
 The proofreading and editing buried me for weeks.

 So I'm trying for \~100 words at a time.